Davin-IBM/Proof-of-Technology/README.md

 # Proof-of-Technology

-Proofs of technology are to determine feasible solutions to technical problems.
+Proofs of Technology (PoT) are to determine feasible solutions to technical problems.

 ## Contents: